-Leading Cities, a 501c(3) non-profit organization, is a global leader in Smart City solutions, city diplomacy, and collaboration advancing sustainability and resilient city strategies and technologies to improve the quality of life in cities around the world.
-With its global network of world-class cities, Leading Cities has built bridges to share best practices, urban solutions and lessons learned among city leaders while breaking down barriers within cities by engaging each of the five sectors of the Quintuple-helix (Q-helix): Public, Private, Non-profit, Academia and Citizenry.
+Leading Cities, an international nonprofit organization, is a global leader in Smart City solutions, city diplomacy, and collaboration advancing sustainability and resilient city strategies and technologies to improve the quality of life in cities around the world.
+With its global network of world-class cities, Leading Cities has built tools and bridges to share best practices, solutions and lessons learned among city leaders while breaking down barriers within cities by engaging each of the five sectors of the Quintuple-helix (Q-helix): Public, Private, Non-profit, Academia and Citizenry.

 History and Overview

-The development of Leading Cities was inspired by the work originally launched as World Class Cities Partnership in 2011 as a network of municipal governments and universities dedicated to researching and implementing identified best practices in urban policy.
-Leading Cities has grown beyond just applied research, it is a dynamic results-oriented organization with three distinct dimensions: a collaborative global research and knowledge exchange platform, a facilitator of business and economic development opportunities and a builder of bridges linking governments for cooperative partnerships.
+The development of Leading Cities was inspired by the work originally designed and launched as World Class Cities Partnership in 2008 as a network of municipal governments and universities dedicated to researching and implementing identified best practices in urban policy.
+Leading Cities has grown beyond just applied research, it is a dynamic results-oriented organization with three distinct dimensions: a collaborative global research and knowledge exchange platform, a facilitator of business and economic development opportunities and a builder of bridges linking governments for cooperative partnerships and innovative solutions.

 Leading Cities is designed to harness the power of a network of leaders around the world, united by common environments and challenges despite their vast differences in location, language, culture, and tradition.
 Since our launch, we have achieved several remarkable outcomes, from brokering international trade agreements and strengthening entrepreneurship ecosystems to publishing high impact research reports, such as Talent Magnets, which examined talent attraction and retention strategies for cities.